• Skip to primary navigation

 Dell PERC H700 (512mb)

-Performance of the Samsung 970 Evo Plus NVMe Drive was excellent in both machines.
-But the drive performance is constrained in the R310 because it has a PCI Gen 2 x 4, whereas the T320 has PCI Gen 3.
+Performance of the Samsung 970 Evo Plus NVMe Drive is excellent.
+But the drive performance is constrained in the R310 because it has a PCI Gen 2 x 4.

-Disabling C States in the BIOS increases performance in both machines.
+Disabling C States in the BIOS increases performance a little bit.

 Here are the results from a CrystalDiskMark from the R310 with C States Disabled: